micmejia/bible-dump/NKJV/Deuteronomy/Deut 11.md

 "Therefore you shall love the Lord your God, and keep His charge, His statutes, His judgments, and His commandments always.

 ###### 2
-Know today that _I do_ not _speak_ with your children, who have not known and who have not seen the [^a]chastening of the Lord your God, His greatness and His mighty hand and His outstretched arm--
+Know today that _I do_ not _speak_ with your children, who have not known and who have not seen the chastening of the Lord your God, His greatness and His mighty hand and His outstretched arm--

 ###### 3
 His signs and His acts which He did in the midst of Egypt, to Pharaoh king of Egypt, and to all his land;